jung-kurt/caddy-cgi/cgi.md

 pre-compiled CGI application like fossil or a Lua script, the impact will generally be insignificant.

-> %block%
-> **Important**: CGI scripts should be located outside of Caddy's document root.
+**Important**: CGI scripts should be located outside of Caddy's document root.
-> Otherwise, an inadvertent misconfiguration could result in Caddy delivering
-> the script as an ordinary static resource.
-At best, this could merely confuse
-> the site visitor.
-At worst, it could expose sensitive internal information
-> that should not leave the server.
+Otherwise, an inadvertent misconfiguration could result in Caddy delivering the script as an ordinary static resource.
+At best, this could merely confuse the site visitor.
+At worst, it could expose sensitive internal information that should not leave the server.

 Your CGI application can be executed directly or indirectly.
 In the direct case, the application can be a compiled native executable or it can be a shell